We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Couples: This therapy is beneficial for a person and their partner.
-If a person chooses this option, BetterHelp directs them to ReGain, which the company operates.
+If a person chooses this option, BetterHelp directs them to ReGain, which it operates.

-- Teen: People can choose to set up counseling for teenagers.
+- Teens: People can choose to set up counseling for teenagers.
 BetterHelp redirects them to Teen Counseling, which the company operates.

 The therapists on this platform may have certain specializations, such as anxiety, depression, anger management, and more.
 A person can choose the areas they would like to focus on when registering with BetterHelp.

 In addition to providing counseling for individuals, BetterHelp partners with a variety of organizations to help create effective, affordable, and convenient mental health services in a number of industries.
 These include the private and nonprofit sectors, educational institutions, and municipalities.